huuuuusy/huuuuusy.github.io/_pages/includes/activity.md

 ## Member

-- **Societies:** Institute of Electrical and Electronics Engineers (IEEE, No.97803543), China Society of Image and Graphics (CSIG, No.E651129499M), Chinese Association for Artificial Intelligence (CAAI, No.E660120827A).
+- **Societies:** Institute of Electrical and Electronics Engineers (IEEE, No.97803543), China Society of Image and Graphics (CSIG, No.E651129499M), Chinese Association for Artificial Intelligence (CAAI, No.E660120827A), China Computer Federation (CCF, No.Z1771M).

 <!-- <span class='anchor' id='collaborators'></span>